Your cookie preferences

 A woman discovers mould next to kitchen cabinets.

+Almost everyone who said they’ve experienced mould also stated that paying for adequate heating at the time was a struggle.
+These findings highlight the widespread impact of mould and its ties to financial strain in maintaining a warm home.
 For those looking to save money on their heating costs, Uswitch offers over 100 free energy-saving tips for around the home.
-You can also compare energy deals to see whether there are any suitable fixed tariffs you might want to switch to.
+If you’re on a standard variable tariff, you can also compare energy deals to see whether there are any suitable fixed tariffs you might want to switch to, which should also save you money.

 Mould and damp complaints across England